yashB-2002/Daily_Buzz_Web_App/README.md

 - User can follow / Unfollow other users as well.
 - User can see every other user post and also his/her following user's post as well.
 - User can upload or remove their profile pic.
+- User can chat with all other users available.

 ### Key things required to build this web app -
 -  How to build backend APIs with Node.js & Express.